lmadigan/500trails/README.md

 - User accounts with secure authentication
 - Photo Upload and picture sharing
 - User Profile Page with a User's own trips
-- Ability to Save other people's trips
+- Ability to Save other user's trips

 ![demo_user's profile][profile]